Marine Corps Heritage Foundation

 Media may include sculpture, paintings, drawings and illustrations in color or black and white.
 Computer graphics will be considered, but art used must be original work.

-Submission requirements: Applicants may submit pictures of the combat art, rather than the original art work.
-It does not matter when the art was created, though preferably in the calendar year 2019.
-Photos of the combat art may be mailed in on a DVD or sent electronically as a PDF or JPEG file.
-With the submission, include a brief overview (one page or less) with the artist’s name, the piece’s subject, and why it should be considered for the award.
-The overview must also include the name, mailing address, phone number and e-mail address of the person submitting the application.
+Submission requirements: Applicant may submit photographs of the combat art rather than the original work of art, electronically as a JPEG file.
+Submission must include a brief overview (one page or less) which includes the artist’s name, Marine Corps affiliation (if any) and contact information, the subject of the piece, a description of the material used, date of creation, current location of the piece and why it should be considered for the award.
+Submission must also include the name, Marine Corps affiliation (if any), mailing address, phone number and e-mail address of the person entering the submission.

 Triangle, VA 22172 view map